 3. Leverage Your Website

 If you have an existing website that is fully functional and mobile-friendly, then your site can be one of the greatest assets to promoting your app.
 At one point or another, all of your customers or anyone interested in your company will find their way to your website.
 When they do, it is important they all know you have an app.

 Including your app in your site could mean sectioning off a part of your site exclusively for the app.
 Such as the corner of the screen or towards the middle of the web page.
-While this method can bring in more downloads we recommend taking an alternate approach.
-Instead of placing it solely on your site, have a pop-up page display whenever someone visits your site.
+You can even use web push notifications for app promotion.

-In addition to including your app on your website, include it in your regularly scheduled blog post is another promotion strategy you can leverage.
+In addition to including your app on your website, including it in your regularly scheduled blog post is one of the best mobile app promotion strategies you can leverage.
 You may do so by creating a complete blog post solely about your app or including a call to action at the end of every blog post to invite your viewers to download the app.

 Any email that is sent out, whether it be from your tech support, your newsletter or even the payment confirmation email should include a footer with one line advertising your app.
 Include details such as what can be accomplished through the app and a link redirecting towards the download page.

 Emails still have their charm provided they’re used under the right circumstances.
 According to a study by Exact Target, “91% people check their email daily”.
 Capitalize by incorporating your app links into newsletters, customer service emails and also make it a habit to use it in email signatures.

 - Our new app, (Insert app name here), helps you (insert what the app does).
 Click here (include hyperlink) to check it out!